TRU Assurance Bursary

 - You must accept the bursary offer before the expiry date or the bursary will be cancelled.

 - Subsequent transfer from an eligible program to an ineligible program will cancel the bursary from that semester forward.
 Transfer from one eligible program to a different eligible program has no impact on eligibility.
-The bursary, however, will only fund up to the first 120 post-secondary credits completed (both TRU and transfer credits).

 How to apply